isabella232/polymath-sdk/docs/misc/GettingStarted.md

 - `privateKey` is the private key of the wallet that will be performing transactions

 **NOTE:** if using the SDK on a browser environment (i.e. with MetaMask), there is no need to supply the node URL nor the private key.

-## Moving on

-The following section will walk you through [creating your very first Security Token](http://insert-link-here)